 Just as it is with posture, the pace at which you walk goes a long way to portray and build your self-confidence.
 Experts believe that walking even 25% faster makes you look and feel more important.

 A brisk walk can offer numerous health benefits.
-It can reduce your risk for developing a cold or the flu, help reduce anxiety, depression, and a negative mood.
+It can reduce your risk of developing a cold or the flu, help reduce anxiety, depression, and a negative mood.
 Walking can also boost self-esteem and reduce symptoms of social withdrawal.

 Experts recommend that to experience these benefits, you should aim for 30 minutes of brisk walking or other moderate-intensity exercises three days a week.
 You can also break it up into three 10-minute walks every day.